oracle-livelabs/database-maa/zdm-physical-online-with-backup/target-db-provision/target-db-provision.md

 2. Establish connection to source database.

-   Please follow below steps to establish connection to source database using sqlplus.
+   Please follow below steps to establish connection to source database using SQLPLUS.

-   Login to source database server using Public IP and ssh key.
+   Login to source database compute using Public IP and ssh key.

    Username to login : **opc**